 David Balaban is a computer security researcher with over 15 years of experience in malware analysis and antivirus software evaluation.
 He has published his articles on such online media as Hackernoon, Tripwire, Infosecinstitute, and Cybrary.

 Israel has one of the highest internet penetration rates in the world.
 Israelis spend close to 60 hours per month surfing the web, the highest number for any country worldwide.
 However, the Israeli government, particularly the military, has long had a dominant role to play in regulating telecommunications in the country.
 Israelis only got independent internet access in 2009.
 The Israeli government has long since controlled the publication of material, whether in print or online, citing fears of national security breaches.

-- NordVPN - Fast VPN for Israel allowing to unblock all restricted websites in this country.
+- ⚡ NordVPN - The best VPN for Israel allowing to unblock all restricted websites in this country.

 - ExpressVPN You will feel protected while traveling to Israel with this robust VPN for sure.

 - Private Internet Access - Cross-platform software for your devices that will safeguard you in Israel.

 Israel has a strong military censor “authorized to ban the publication, printing, importing, and exporting of any material that will or is likely to cause damage to the security of Israel or public order,” according to the OpenNet Initiative.
 The Israeli government is known to block publication of certain news items known to reflect badly on the national security agenda.
 Therefore, it’s possible that Israeli web users lack access to certain blogs and news sites that may publish material critical of the government’s point of view.